 For a heaping dose of American history coupled with gorgeous autumn scenery, look no further than Gettysburg, Pennsylvania.
 Visit the historic battlefield and drive through Gettysburg National Military Park to see where some of the most significant events of the Civil War unfolded.
 Choose from a variety of RV parks nearby to set up camp.

 Glacier National Park, Montana

 Once you lay eyes on this unspoiled, pristine mountain paradise, you will see why it’s known as “Crown of the Continent.”
 The land is teeming with wildlife, including the mountain goat, Glacier National Park’s official symbol.
 Leaves begin to change color in mid-September, and gnewen larch trees create a brilliant, warm contrast to the rocky, snow-capped mountains.
 Starting in September, after the park’s busy summer season is over, attendance drops off and wildlife becomes more active, making autumn an excellent time to visit for campers who crave solitude in nature.
 Unlike many leaf-peeping destinations on the East Coast, you don’t even need to make reservations here during fall.

-Experience the Best℠ at Lichtsinn RV, the #1 Winnebago Dealer in North America for the last four consecutive years.
+Experience the Best℠ at Lichtsinn RV, the #1 Winnebago Dealer in North America for the last five consecutive years.
 Lichtsinn RV is located 1 mile north of Winnebago Industries in Forest City, IA and we proudly sell new Winnebago motorhomes and pre-owned RVs from various manufacturers.
 While at Lichtsinn RV, you can expect no delivery miles on new RVs, a complimentary half-day educational orientation of your RV, excellent guest reviews, an assigned support team from sales, parts, service and the business office, superior accommodations, no-hassle pricing and competitive financing.
 See our extensive new and used inventory here.

 Posts You May Like: